liushuo2018/ERN/README.md

 # ERN

-This repository contains the impletation of our paper, "ERN: Edge Loss Reinforced Semantic Segmentation Network for Remote Sensing Images"(under review).
+This repository contains the implementation of our paper, "ERN: Edge Loss Reinforced Semantic Segmentation Network for Remote Sensing Images"(under review).

 In this repository you will find:
 - ERN prototxt and caffemodel;
 - Python codes for training and testing;
 - C++ code (VS2013 + OpenCV3.0) for simple shadow detection;

-## Requirement and Useage
+## Requirement and Usage

 ### 1. [Caffe](https://github.com/BVLC/caffe)
   - Please follow Yu Liu's instruction and install the modified version of Caffe from following link: https://github.com/Walkerlikesfish/CaffeGeo.git.